dendronhq/dendron-site/vault/dendron.topic.hierarchies.md

 ```

-The same hiearchy in Dendron would look like the following:
+The same hierarchy in Dendron would look like the following:

 ```
 .